-Do This: Connect the game pad controller to your computer, start Python, and import the Myro module.
+Do This: Connect the game pad controller to your computer, start Calico, and import the Myro module.
 Try out the game pad commands above and observe the values.
 Here is another way to better understand the operation of the game pad and the game pad functions:

 '''

-while timeRemaining(30):
+for t in timer(30):

-print getGamepad("button")
+print(getGamepad("button"))

 '''